dukesrg/logue-fx/platform/nutekt-digital/kompressor/README.md

 # Kompressor

-This is a simple peak downward compressor/expander for Modulation FX, Delay FX and Reverb FX.
+This is RMS downward compressor/expander for Modulation FX, Delay FX and Reverb FX.

 ## Parameters
 * Threshold level (time / A knob) - -80...0dB